kaiko-ai/eva/docs/datasets/breakhis.md

 ### Splits

-The data source provides train/validation/test splits
+The data source provides train/validation splits

 | Splits | Train           | Validation   |
 |----------|---------------|--------------|
 | #Samples | 1393 (70%)    | 602 (30%)    |

+A test split is not provided, as by further dividing the dataset the number of samples per class becomes too low for robust evaluations. __eva__ therefore reports evaluation results for BreakHis on the validation split.

 ### Organization